As followers of Christ, we believe that:

-We believe that the Bible is the Word of God, verbally and fully inspired and without error in the original manuscripts and that it has supreme and final authority in all matters of faith and life.
-(2 Timothy 3:16; 2 Peter 1:20-21; Mark 13:31; John 8:31-32; John 20:31; Acts 20:32)
+We believe that the Bible, comprised of 39 Old Testament books and 27 New Testament books, is the chronologically final God-inspired Word of God; verbally, fully, and uniquely inspired by God, without error in the original manuscripts, and that it has supreme and final authority in all matters of faith and life.

-We believe in one God, eternally existing in three persons: Father, Son and Holy Spirit.
-(Genesis 1:1, 26; Matthew 28:19; John 1:1, 3; John 4:24; Acts 5:3-4; Romans 1:20; Ephesians 4:5-6; 2 Corinthians 13:14)
+Genesis 1:1, 26; Matthew 28:19; John 1:1-3; John 4:24; Acts 5:3-4; Romans 1:20; Ephesians 4:5-6; 2 Corinthians 13:14

 God the Father

-We believe that Jesus Christ, God’s only begotten Son, was conceived by the Holy Spirit and born of the Virgin Mary.
+We believe that Jesus Christ, God’s only begotten Son, was prophetically foretold through the Old Testament narrative and then clearly depicted throughout the New Testament as the fulfillment of those prophecies, miraculously conceived by the Holy Spirit and born of the Virgin Mary.
 He is fully God and fully man.
-We believe in His virgin birth, sinless life, miracles, and teachings.
-We believe in His substitutionary atoning death, victorious resurrection on the third day, ascension into heaven, perpetual intercession for His people, and personal, visible return to earth.
-(John 3:16; Matthew 1:18-25; Luke 1:26-38; John 1:1; John 20:28; Romans 9:5; 2 Corinthians 5:21; 1 Peter 2:21-23; John 20:30-31; Matthew 20:28; Ephesians 1:4; Acts 1:11; Romans 5:6-8; Romans 6:9-10; Hebrews 7:25; Hebrews 9:28; 1 Timothy 3:16; Philippians 2:6-9)
+We believe in His sinless life, miracles, and teachings.
+We believe in His substitutionary atoning death, bodily resurrection on the third day, ascension into heaven, perpetual intercession for His people, and personal, visible return to earth.

 The Holy Spirit